the-difference-engine/rescue-leftover-cuisine2/frontend/README.md

 <button class="Button_error_ax7yz"></div>
 ```

 **This is an optional feature.** Regular `<link>` stylesheets and CSS files are fully supported.
-CSS Modules are turned on for files ending with the `.module.css` extension.
+CSS Modules are turned on for files ending with the `.module.scss` extension.

 ## Adding a Sass Stylesheet